kjohnston/pgbackups-archive/README.md

 By default backups work of your primary database or the value of ENV['DATABASE_URL'], but database backups from your primary can impact the performance of your application.
 Optionally set an alternate database to perform backups on with:

     heroku config:add PGBACKUPS_DATABASE_URL="your_follower_database_url_here"

+As mentioned above, the PGBACKUPS_DATABASE_URL is manditory if you are the using pgbackups-archive-app from a separate heroku environment.

 Note: A good security measure would be to use a dedicated set of AWS credentials with a security policy only allowing access to the bucket you're specifying.
 See this Pro Tip on [Assigning an AWS IAM user access to a single S3 bucket](http://coderwall.com/p/dwhlma).